onap/dcaegen2/docs/sections/DCAE-MOD/DCAE-MOD-Architecture.rst

 The goal of the project is to stream line the construction, management, and evolution of DCAE flows from role to role, from environment to environment, and from release to release.

+- `MOD drivers and goals <../DCAE-MOD/DCAE-MOD-goals>`

-DCAE MOD is composed of three functional areas: onboarding, design, and distribution.
+MOD is composed of three functional areas: onboarding, design, and distribution and caters different :doc:`user group <./Roles.rst>`

 Below illustrations describe the architecture of DCAE-MOD and show the